DeependraVerma/SecuPy-Secure-Data-Privacy-Framework-for-Python-Data-Scientists/README.rst

 Use Cases
 ---------

-secure-learn can be used in various data science scenarios, including:
+securedf can be used in various data science scenarios, including:

 - Healthcare data analysis
 - Financial data processing